In this Guide

 It’s very inexpensive.
 The iHaus is available for well under $50, and it provides much better power and reliability than other budget options.
 In fact, while this isn’t the sturdiest massage tool out there, we couldn’t find any complaints from previous buyers about the longevity of this model.

 It has a long power cord, at 72”.
 Most people said they could use this conveniently without an extension cord.

-The description isn’t completely accurate:
+The description isn’t completely accurate, so buy with caution:

 It doesn’t have heat.
 In the description, this unit claims to have heated nodes, when there’s no onboard heater at all.
 The nodes don’t pivot, either, which contradicts the description.
 This one just vibrates.